GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 *Known number of sources.*
 In this first task, the number of active sources is assumed to be known.
 @eq:ssl:multi_source:decoding_known_sources is then used to perform the decoding of the neural network output.
-This process ensures that the number of detections matches the number of ground-truth sources and allows the computation of the following two metrics.
+This process ensures that the number of detections matches the number of ground-truth sources and allows for the computation of the following two metrics.

 - The _#acr("MAE")_ gives an idea about the angular distance between detected and correct angles:
 $